-Based on the extent to which they took up the option of using Cohesion policy Funds (ERDF and ESF), the 28 EU Member States can be grouped into 4 types (see also map in Figure 1).
+Based on the extent to which they took up the option of using Cohesion policy Funds (ERDF and ESF), the 28 EU Member States can be grouped into 4 types.

 No use: 12 countries decided not to make any use at all of the option to use any ESI Funds other than the ones that could already be used in 2007-13.
 Belgium, Croatia, Cyprus, Estonia, Finland, France, Ireland, Luxembourg, Malta and Spain all only implement CLLD in a traditional mono-Fund way, using either EAFRD or EMFF.
 Denmark and Latvia combine the latter in a number of LAGs.

-Limited use: 6 countries make only limited use of multi-Fund CLLD with ERDF.
-In both Greece and the Netherlands there is just one ERDF LAG.
+Limited use: 5 countries make only limited use of multi-Fund CLLD with ERDF.
+In the Netherlands there is just one ERDF LAG.
 In Austria, Germany and Italy there are only a very limited number of federal States or regions that use CLLD as a means to implement ERDF.
 Lithuania only uses Cohesion policy funding in a mono-Fund way.

 Extensive use: 5 countries adopt a multi-Fund approach with Cohesion policy Funds more widely.
 However, in the UK, it was left to the devolved administrations to choose their approach and only England decided to make use of both ERDF and ESF.
 In spite of expanding the range of Funds used, Hungary and Romania maintained the separation between EAFRD and EMFF on one side and Cohesion policy Funds (ERDF and ESF) on the other.
 In both Bulgaria and Poland, traditional mono-EAFRD LAGs continue to play an important role, but there is a considerable number of LAGs adding ERDF and ESF to the rural development funding.